 - Partial Transformation: Oz inexplicably starts to change and gets stuck halfway between man and wolf.
 He ends up huddled in a bathtub, scared out of his mind and muttering a hopeless Survival Mantra that he's not going to change.

-- Reveal Shot: Xander wielding a large kitchen knife, only he's cutting into a watermelon.
+- Reveal Shot: Xander wielding a large kitchen knife, only he's cutting into a pumpkin.

 - Running Gag: Anya's fear of bunnies is introduced.